 Assuming short-term counseling is appropriate for the situation, the student and counselor would then schedule to meet on a weekly basis for appointments that would last approximately 45-50 minutes.
 Sometimes a student may not need multiple sessions, in which case he/she and the counselor may decide together to meet only for one or two appointments or, if preferred, to have just one or two check-in sessions on a monthly basis.

-For urgent medical or mental health care, please dial 9-1-1 at any time or visit Lakeland Regional Medical Center’s emergency room.
+If you are in crisis and need immediate help, dial 9-1-1 or visit Lakeland Regional Medical Center’s emergency room.

-If you are experiencing a psychological crisis outside of normal business hours (or other help is not currently available), please dial:
+If you are experiencing a psychological crisis outside of normal business hours (or other help is not currently available) call: